9.4 Raising awareness about global issues

 In line with the growing trend concerning the involvement of private companies and subjects in development and cooperation activities, art.
 27 of Law 125/2014 promotes a business culture that contributes to the implementation of the 2030 Agenda.

 The National Strategy for Sustainable Development adopted in 2017, lays the basis for specific guidelines and actions for sustainable education and GCE within formal, non-formal, and informal learning.
-In the field of formal education, the MIUR Plan for sustainability education includes 20 actions, divided into four macro-areas: 1) Construction and environment/MIUR structures and staff; 2) Didactics and teacher training; 3) University and research; 4) Information and communication.
+In the field of formal education, the Plan for sustainability education by the Ministry of Education and Merit (former MIUR) includes 20 actions, divided into four macro-areas:

-The Network of Universities for Sustainable Development pays particular attention to processes of sustainable education and GCE in formal environments.
+The network of universities for Suistainable Development pays particular attention to processes of sustainable education and GCE in formal environments.
 The categories of practices present in the universities on the theme of SDGs:

 - Development of transdisciplinary programs to foster the culture of sustainable development and influence the adoption of correct lifestyles by students